ArctosDB/documentation-wiki/_documentation/catalog.markdown

 (currently only AF and NK).
 Attempting to use it for collector number will result in a datatype mismatch and return an error.

-<span style="font-family:inherit">Three-part search to the rescue!
-(At
-least in the cases where data are entered correctly.)
+**Three-part search to the rescue!
+(At least in the cases where data are entered correctly.)
 All of the above deal with the concatenation of prefix, number, and suffix.
 It is also possible to search these independently.
-Search for intege</span>r component=1234:
+Search for intege**r component=1234:

 <div class="separator" style="clear:both;text-align:center">